Clinically Integrative, High Yield Program Content

-This review course is not intended to be an exclusively content-oriented program.
-Emphasis will be placed upon cognitive reasoning skills in the question and answer format.
-However, in this context the following subject areas will be addressed with the focus on high yield core content, overlapping disciplines and clinical integration:
+Emphasis is placed on critical thinking and cognitive reasoning skills in the question and answer format.
+In this context the following subject areas will be addressed with the focus on high yield core content, overlapping disciplines and clinical integration:

-Physiology – including general and cellular functions; major body system physiology; fluid and electrolyte balance, and selected topics in gross and microscopic anatomy, neuroanatomy, and embryology.
+Anatomy and Physiology – including general and cellular functions, major body system physiology, fluid and electrolyte balance, and selected topics in gross and microscopic anatomy, neuroanatomy, and embryology.

-Biochemistry – including major metabolic pathways; genetics; energy metabolism; biochemical aspects of cellular and molecular biology; special biochemistry of tissues;
+Biochemistry – including major metabolic pathways, genetics, energy metabolism, biochemical aspects of cellular and molecular biology, and special biochemistry of tissues.

-Microbiology - including general microbial structure and function; microbial and molecular genetics, bacterial pathogens, virology, and immunology.
-We begin a comprehensive review of Micro pathogens from the first day of class.
-To view the list of daily pathogens, go to the Bug-a-Day list.)
+Microbiology and Immunology – including general microbial structure and function, microbial and molecular genetics, bacterial pathogens, virology, and immunology.
+We begin a comprehensive review of Micro pathogens from the first day of class – to view the list of daily pathogens, go to the Bug-a-Day list.

-Pathology – including general pathology; major body system pathology; pathology of syndromes and complex reactions; (We begin reviewing Pathology from the first day of class.
+Pathology – including general pathology, major body system pathology, pathology of syndromes and complex reactions.
+We begin our clinical integrative review of Pathology from the first day of class.
 To view the daily diseases, go to the Disease-a-Day list.
-This is not an exhaustive list but is designed to provide a clinical correlation with the basic science topic for that day.)
+This is a high yield list designed to provide a clinical correlation with the overlapping basic science topic for that day.

-Pharmacology – including general principles; major body system agents; antibiotics; chemotherapeutic agents; poisoning and therapy for intoxication; (We begin reviewing Pharm from the first day of class.
+Pharmacology – including general principles, major body system agents, antibiotics, chemotherapeutic agents, poisoning and therapy for intoxication.
+We begin reviewing Pharm from the first day of class.
 To view the daily drug(s), go to the Drug-a-Day list.
-This is not an exhaustive list but is designed to correlate with the basic science topic for that day.)
+This exam relevant content is designed to correlate and integrate basic science principles for that day.

-Program Director – Gordon Pullen, Ph.D., Assistant Professor, Department of Physiology and Biophysics and Assistant Dean for Basic Sciences, Undergraduate Studies Office.
-Responsible for program administration and planning, curriculum development, student guidance and record keeping, and daily operation of the program.
+CPR Program Director – Gordon Pullen, Ph.D., Assistant Professor, Department of Physiology and Biophysics and Assistant Dean for Basic Science Education, Office of Undergraduate Studies.
+He is responsible for program administration and planning, curriculum development, student progress assessment, guidance and record keeping.

-Co-Director – Karen DiMario, M.S., Instructor, Department of Cell Biology and Anatomy.
-Responsible for student guidance, program consistency and planning, and daily operation of the program, curriculum development and student guidance.
+CPR Program Co-Director – Karen DiMario, M.S., Instructor, Department of Cell Biology and Anatomy.
+She is responsible for administration of the daily operation, preparation and consistency of the program, curriculum development and student guidance.

-Program Counselor – LaVerne Urich, Psy.
-D. Responsible for helping students develop practical and efficient study plans to overcome academic weaknesses, for encouraging them to recognize and manage stress, and for assisting with personal confidential counseling as needed.
+CPR Program Counselor – LaVerne Urich, Psy.
+D. She is responsible for helping students develop practical and efficient study plans to overcome academic weaknesses, for encouraging them to recognize and manage stress, and for assisting with personal confidential counseling as needed.